Skip to content

 onPress={() => {

-// Track navigation start
+// Track when navigation starts

 PerformanceTracker.track('Navigation_Started', Date.now());